 The solution: Depending on your sector, attempting to understand the complex wording of any new regulations could be a bit of an uphill battle, especially with everything else that’s going on in your business.
 Consider hiring a consultant to ease you along the process of compliance if you need to.

-You can’t know exactly what is going to happen in the future, but you can prepare for customer and market trends with some canny forward planning.
-Most businesses will have some sort of goal mapped out, but without this, businesses can expect to stifle themselves and create discomfort in their employees.
+You never know exactly what is going to happen in the future, but you can prepare for customer and market trends with some canny forward planning.
+Most businesses will have some sort of goal for the future mapped out, but it’s surprising how many fail to plan for periods of uncertainty.

 The solution: With uncertainty at the helm, short-term goals take precedence.
 However, the importance of long-term goals should never be discounted.
-Have a five or 10-year plan in place and balance that with more ad hoc short-term strategies in order to fully keep your business in control.
+Have a five or ten-year plan in place and balance that with more ad hoc short-term strategies to keep your business in control.

 The solution: An approach that integrates cyber protection into every aspect of the business, from the IT department to training its employees, is recommended.
 Cyber security frameworks are available to business and many are utilitarian in their approach, covering business context, policy and standards, security capabilities and controls, and the environment.

-As the company grows and you see successes, you’ll hopefully get a handle on the kind of person who’s the right fit for your business.
+As the company grows and you see successes increase, you’ll hopefully get more of an idea of the kind of person who’s the right fit for your business.
 In a small business, skill and personality tend to be favoured over other qualities, but not everyone is going to be the right person for a given company.